Inclusion Links

 An inclusion link is a markdown link placed on its own line:

-[Performance Optimization](performance.md)When a link appears on its own line, it defines structure:
+[Post-Processing](post-processing.md)When a link appears on its own line, it defines structure: “Photography” becomes the parent of the linked documents.

 This simple rule turns plain markdown into a structured, navigable system.